polarfire-soc/polarfire-soc-buildroot-sdk/README.md

-# Microsemi AloeVera Linux Software Development Kit
+# Microchip MPFS-DEV-KIT Linux Software Development Kit

-This builds a complete RISC-V cross-compile toolchain for the Microsemi AloeVera Linux Software Development Kit.
+This builds a complete RISC-V cross-compile toolchain for the Microchip MPFS-DEV-KIT and LC-MPFS-DEV-KIT Linux Software Development Kit.
 It also builds a `bbl` image for booting the development board.

-The complete User Guide for the MPFS-DEV-KIT is available as a PDF in the `doc/` subdirectory.
+The complete User Guides are available in the `doc/` subdirectory, for the [MPFS-DEV-KIT](doc/MPFS-DEV-KIT_user_guide.md) and [LC-MPFS-DEV-KIT](doc/LC-MPFS-DEV-KIT_user_guide.md).

 ## Tested Configurations